 I’d suggest also adding into the mix resting heart rate, 100% heart rate, and other metrics like running speed, weights lifted, and various benchmark workouts.

 The challenge for us is to experiment in a way that’s compatible with travel.
 I would also generally suggest cost-effective ways of experimentation, because I don’t believe this should devolve into a process of just buying everything that we can get our hands on.

 2. “Make it stick”

 There’s no point making a change if you can’t make it stick.
-There are many transformations that are temporary (so-called ‘yo-yo’ dieting, which has nothing to do with eating Yo-yos, unfortunately).
+There are many transformations that are temporary (‘yo-yo’ dieting, which has nothing to do with eating Yo-yos, unfortunately).
 And there are many programmes that are impossible to follow because they’re ludicrously difficult to maintain.

-In this part, Tim addresses the psychology of making any transformation, acknowledging that humans have a tendency to cheat and not stick to things.
-That at its core, no matter what we know, we don’t always act logically.
-Anecdotally this feels wonderfully right.
-It definitely is true of me.
-We can all find areas in our life where we do things that defy logic, just because they feel good at the time.
+In this part, Tim Ferriss addresses the psychology of making any transformation, acknowledging that humans have a tendency to cheat and not stick to things.
+No matter what we know, we don’t always act logically.

-He addresses this by saying that there are four ways of making changes stick: make it conscious, make it a game, make it competitive and make it small and temporary.
-Briefly, these mean:
+Ferriss addresses this by saying that there are four ways of making changes stick: make it conscious, make it a game, make it competitive and make it small and temporary.
+Briefly, this means: